Chime (novel): Synopsis

-Briony eventually manages to convince the townspeople of the swamp cough's origins and stops the swamp from being drained by helping the dead children of the townspeople communicate with their parents.
-In the process Briony is charged with the crime of being responsible for her stepmother's death via witchcraft, but it soon becomes apparent that stepmother was an evil Dark Muse, draining the life force out of Briony and Rose by way of their creativity.
+Briony eventually manages to convince the townspeople of the swamp cough's origins and stops the swamp from being drained by helping the spirits of the dead children of the townspeople communicate with their parents.
+This also leads to her stepmother's spirit emerging from her grave and publicly accusing Briony of her murder.
+Briony is charged with the crime of being responsible for her stepmother's death via witchcraft, but it soon becomes apparent that stepmother was an evil Dark Muse, draining the life force out of Briony and Rose by way of their creativity.
 During the trial it is revealed Rose never fell from the swing and is thus not actually brain damaged, and that the stepmother was just gaslighting her.
-Briony also begins to remember that although she was responsible for poisoning her stepmother and setting the library fire, it was done in an attempt to keep Rose from dying from their stepmother's powers.
+Briony also begins to remember that although she was responsible for poisoning her stepmother and setting the library fire, this was done in an attempt to keep Rose from dying from their stepmother's powers.
 As it is not illegal to kill Dark Muses and the death was in self-defense, Briony is cleared of the charges of witchcraft.
 It is also revealed that Briony was born in the time between day and night, between the first and the last chime of midnight, making her a "chime child".
 It is therefore explained that any powers she had were a result of being a chime child, which is considered to be a good thing.

 After she leaves the court, Briony is then approached by Leanne, who is also revealed to be a Dark Muse.
 Eldric has deduced her true nature and refused her company, so she is withering away and dying.
 Briony does not kill Leanne, but walks away from her because Leanne is incapable of siphoning creativity from any other person than Eldric.
-The book ends with Briony and Eldric ending up together and living peacefully with Rose, but with Briony fully aware that the draining of the swamp is only temporary and that eventually man will find a way to not only prevent the swamp cough but also drain the swamp.
+The book ends with Briony and Eldric ending up together and living peacefully with Rose, but with Briony fully aware that the pause of the swamp draining is only temporary and that eventually man will find a way to not only prevent the swamp cough but also drain the swamp.
 Because of this, Briony agrees to begin writing again in order to record the Old Ones' stories to prevent them from ever being truly forgotten.